ACM bundles on cubic fourfolds containing a plane: Abstract

 \section{Abstract}

-We study ACM bundles on cubic threefolds and fourfolds containing a plane.
-For this purpose, we propose a new approach based on derived category techniques.
-In the case of cubic threefolds, these techniques allow us to show that the moduli space of Ulrich bundles is always non-empty.
-Applied to cubic fourfolds containing a plane, they give us a way to recover the K3 surface naturally associated to the fourfold as a moduli space of stable ACM bundles of rank four.
+We study ACM bundles on cubic fourfolds containing a plane exploiting the geometry of the associated quadric fibration and Kuznetsov's treatment of their bounded derived categories of coherent sheaves.
+More precisely, we recover the K3 surface naturally associated to the fourfold as a moduli space of Gieseker stable ACM bundles of rank four.